All Episodes

 But the reason won't be because they want to beat up on a conservative.

-The reason is When you're running a a against a liberal, being a me too liberal will never uh result in victory.
+The reason is when you're running against a liberal, being a me too liberal will never result in victory.

 They want the real thing.

-And this is the the big fallacy of the Republican Party's move leftward.
+And this is the big fallacy of the Republican Party's move leftward.

-If you've been collecting a government check from a government union for thirty years, you're gonna go vote for the party of government.
+If you've been collecting a government check from a government union for 30 years, you're going to go vote for the party of government.

-So that particular aspect of your point, I think is absolutely uh correct.
+So that particular aspect of your point, I think, is absolutely correct.

 In Hershey, Pennsylvania, Alan, you're next up on the Rush Limbaugh program.